 - In a small blender or food processor, pulse together all nuts and seeds until broken down into a coarse meal, being careful not to pulse too long–some seed and nuts can remain whole–set aside.

-- In a medium-large sauce pan on low heat add nut/seed butter, brown rice syrup (or honey for paleo), and vanilla extract.
+- In a medium-large sauce pan on low heat add nut/seed butter, brown rice syrup (or honey for paleo), coconut oil, and vanilla extract.
 Stir together for about 2 minutes until warm.
 Add in dairy-free chocolate chips, cacao powder, and the nut & seed meal.
 Use a spatula to combine all ingredients well.

 - Store cookies in fridge, enjoy cold or at room temperature.

 Nutrition info approximate, based on 14 servings.